Cantonese nationalism: Street slogan incidents

+Arnaldo Gonçalves, a political scientist at the Macau Polytechnic Institute, while acknowledging that the people of Guangdong have their unique identity, also questions the consistency of this movement.

 On October 13, 2022, a protest against Xi Jinping took place at Sitong Bridge in Beijing, triggering responses from people who opposed the CCP in China and abroad.
 On the 16th, a person who was said to be a member of the "Cantonia Independence Party" and advocated for Guangdong independence hung a banner with red characters on a white background that imitated the Sitong Bridge protesters outside the Los Angeles City Hall with slogans in Traditional Chinese Characters: